Skip to main content Skip to main navigation

 How students benefit from our West Coast Eagles partnership

 The good thing about being a university is that you have a lot to offer community organisations and businesses.
 Unis are packed with expert teachers and researchers, so we make a great partner.
-And there's something else we can offer our partners – undergraduate students.
+We can also offer our partners someone like you – an undergraduate student.

 Course to a career

 Of course, this isn't a free-for-all for every student at ECU to get behind the scenes.
-The catch is you have to be studying courses that are relevant to WCE's operations.
+The catch is you must be studying courses that are relevant to WCE's operations.

-So you'll need to be studying courses like Exercise & Sports Science, Journalism and Broadcast Media, Commerce (Sport Business), Sport, Recreation and Event Management or Marketing, Advertising and Public Relations to benefit from this partnership.
+So you'll need to be studying courses like Exercise & Sports Science, Communications, Journalism and Broadcast Media, Sport Business, Event Management or Marketing, Advertising and Public Relations to benefit from this partnership.

 Whatever your connection with the club, you'll almost certainly get to tour their state-of-the-art headquarters at Perth's Lathlain Park.
 And maybe get a selfie with a premiership cup!